 How is it Diagnosed?shoulder impingement- test

-Your physician may commence by inquiring about any prior injuries and your physical activity routines.
-Subsequently, by physically examining- they might request you to perform various shoulder movements while they assess for any irregularities.
+Shoulder replacement surgeon may commence by inquiring about any prior injuries and your physical activity routines.
+Subsequently, by physically examining- he might request you to perform various shoulder movements while they assess for any irregularities.
 This evaluation aids in excluding other conditions like a pinched nerve.

 Imaging Tests: